kaltura/playkit-js-seo/README.md

 In the latter, a supplementary code integration is required to be added on the parent frame (see [Customers Integration Guide](./docs/integration-guide.md))

-## The Generated JSONLD Data Structure
+## The Generated JSON-LD Data Structure

 the generated SEO data to be injected would look like this: